TomHarte/AndroidTODOList/README.md

 # Notes

-There are two very simple activities, one of which largely came from the CodePath tutorial and the second was self-written in order hopefully to evidence my suitability for the eight-week Android course.
+There are two simple activities, one adaptor and a couple of model files.
+The CodePath TODO tutorial strongly influenced the main activity, with the Rotten Tomatoes tutorial being a source of inspiration for the adaptor.
+The two model classes — a TODO item and a TODO list — were, like the edit activity, self-written hopefully to evidence my suitability for the eight-week Android course.

-I factored out the list itself to a model object as I was unaware until later that activities can return results and falsely assumed each would need to communicate with the model.
-However my model it doesn't encapsulate its data particularly well owing to my inexperience with adaptors.
+I factored out the list itself to a model object; it inherits directly from `SQLiteOpenHelper` which may not be ideal — it enshrines the idea there'll be only one of them.
+It's a singleton so that assumption has flowed deeper into the project.
+A custom adaptor acts both to surrender all list maintenance to the TODOList object and to substitute my custom cell layout.

 # Add task walkthrough
 ![Add task Walkthrough](images/AddTask.gif)